j-o-e-l/ansible/README.md

    	"ping": "pong"
 }
 ```
+Great!
+Now, we can connect to the machine.
+Let's use a playbook.

 # Objective - Use Ansible to configure the target with a playbook, and roles -- step-by-step.